Unboxed-Software/solana-course/content/hello-world-program.md

 ) -> ProgramResult;
 ```

-Recall that Solana program accounts only store the logic for processing instructions.
-Program accounts are "read-only" accounts.
-This means that programs are “stateless”.
+Recall that Solana program accounts only store the logic to process instructions.
+This means program accounts are "read-only" and “stateless”.
 The “state” (the set of data) that a program requires in order to process an instruction is stored in data accounts (separate from the program account).

 In order to process an instruction, the data accounts that an instruction requires must be explicitly passed into the program through the `accounts` argument.
 Any additional inputs must be passed in through the `instruction_data` argument.

 ...and there you have it - you now know all the things you need for the foundations of creating a Solana program using Rust.
 Let’s practice what we’ve learned so far!